- Fee assured

 Consultant Medical Oncologist, Oxford University Hospitals NHS Trust.

-Melanoma therapeutics and translational research, with a focus on novel immunotherapies and strategies to modulate DNA damage processing.
+Melanoma and upper GI cancer therapeutics and translational research.
+Focus on novel immunotherapies, strategies to modulate DNA damage processing and monitoring the biological effects of treatment.

 Early drug development including phase 0 and 1 trials.

-Science Translational Medicine, Journal of Clinical Oncology, Cancer Cell, Lancet Oncology.
+Science Translational Medicine, Journal of Clinical Oncology, Cancer Cell, Lancet Oncology, Nature Communications, Cancer Research, Annals of Oncology.

 - BA University of Cambridge 1988